Race start lines are often hurry up and wait affairs.

 - Plan on taking the earliest shuttle feasible for you.
 Don’t wait for the last possible shuttle

-For all transportation: expect Murphy’s Law- if it can go wrong, it will go wrong on race day.
+For all transportation: expect Murphy’s Law- On race day, if it can go wrong, it will go wrong.

 There will be unexpected traffic or road closures, you’ll lose your car keys, and your usually reliable friend will sleep in and miss your pick-up.